-Cabinet clears 2% DA hike as 8th Pay Commission demands gather pace: Report - BusinessToday
+Cabinet approves 2% DA hike from Jan 2026, over existing rate of 58% - BusinessToday

-The Union Cabinet on Saturday approved a 2% increase in Dearness Allowance (DA) for central government employees, offering a modest salary boost amid persistent inflation and rising expectations around the 8th Pay Commission.
+The hike is expected to have a combined annual financial impact of ₹6,791.24 crore on the exchequer.
+It will benefit approximately 50.46 lakh Central government employees and 68.27 lakh pensioners.

+The increase has been implemented in line with the established formula derived from the recommendations of the 7th Central Pay Commission.

-According to a report in the Times of India, this follows the previous revision in October, when DA was increased from 55% to 58% of basic pay, effective July 1, 2025, with arrears paid to both employees and pensioners.
+This follows the previous revision in October, when DA was increased from 55% to 58% of basic pay, effective July 1, 2025, with arrears paid to both employees and pensioners.
 The latest hike continues the government’s biannual revision cycle aimed at cushioning the impact of rising prices.

 Dearness Allowance is a cost-of-living adjustment specifically applicable to central and state government employees, public sector staff, and pensioners — it does not extend to private sector employees.
 It is calculated as a percentage of basic pay and is designed to protect real income against inflation.